ainafp/ainafp.github.io/content/pages/phd.md

 In our model, we consider parcels and we include several priors:

- * In a given parcel, we use a prior on the response functions ($$h$$ and $$g$$) to enforce temporal regularization.
+ * In a given parcel, we use a prior on the response functions ($h$ and $g$) to enforce temporal regularization.
 The goal is to get a temporally smooth response function, and we it by including a Gaussian prior with a covariance matrix that enforces this smoothness.

- * We include priors on the response levels ($$a$$ and $$c$$) to enforce spatial regularization.
+ * We include priors on the response levels ($a$ and $c$) to enforce spatial regularization.
 For this, we use a Markov Random Field model, that introduces spatial smoothness.

  * We include a physiological prior that we derive from physiological models -- Balloon and hemodynamic models -- described in the literature.
 These models describe the oxygen concentration changes in the blood vessels with a system of differential equations.
 These equations relate neural stimulus, local blood flow, local capillary volume and concentration of oxygen in the blood.
 We linearize this system of equations to derive an approximate linear link between the CBF and BOLD responses.
 This way, we facilitate the estimation of both, but mostly of the CBF response.